 The center of Playa del Carmen isn’t big, so it’s easy to get around on foot.
 5th avenue is a famous pedestrian street with many shops, bars, and restaurants, and is located close to the beach.

 Many tourists love to visit Playa del Carmen, especially since it’s calmer than Cancun.

 The city is very tolerant and open-minded, though there aren’t many LGBT spots in the city.
 Like the rest of Mexico, gay Pride in Playa del Carmen is held in June.

 Where to stay in Playa Del Carmen?

 Want to watch a lesbian movie during your relaxing holiday?
-Make sure to watch one of these!
+Make sure to watch these best lesbian movies.

 Many celebrities go to Cabo San Lucas too, as it’s famous for its luxury and parties in combination with relaxing on the beach and water activities.
 We can definitely see why so many like to go here but we simply missed the Mexican authenticity.